Ninjago (TV series)

 The series was in continuous production for over a decade and celebrated its tenth anniversary on January 14, 2021.
 It began with two pilot episodes in January 2011, which were followed by two 13-episode seasons that aired from December 2011 to November 2012.
 Both the Lego theme and the series had an intended shelf life of three years with the second season planned as the original ending.
 However, the success of the series and its product line led to the show continuing production, with thirteen more seasons, a special, a feature film adaptation, and a four-episode miniseries being released.
 Ninjago: Masters of Spinjitzu was produced in Copenhagen, Denmark, by Wil Film ApS for its first ten seasons.
 The production was relocated to WildBrain Studios in Canada for the eleventh season, and the series was retitled Ninjago.
 The series concluded on October 1, 2022, with the second part of the fifteenth season being released on Netflix in Australia and New Zealand.

 In Denmark, where the series' original production companies are located, it premiered on Cartoon Network.
 It aired on various Cartoon Network feeds internationally.
 In the United States, it aired on Cartoon Network until 2020, when premieres moved to Netflix.
 In Canada, the series was broadcast on Teletoon and YTV.

+A sequel series titled Ninjago: Dragons Rising, set in the same continuity, debuted on June 1, 2023.

 Synopsis

 The show is largely set in the fictional realm of Ninjago, a place loosely inspired by East Asian myths and culture.
 While featuring historically designed buildings and traditional clothing, Ninjago exists in a modern setting centered around the large metropolis of Ninjago City, which features skyscrapers, current-age and futuristic vehicles, modern electronics, mechanical exo-suits (mechs), and other futuristic technology.
-The plot focuses on a group of six teenage ninja fighting against the forces of evil, who are also defined as "Elemental Masters", several characters who have elemental powers.
+The plot focuses on a group of six teenage ninja fighting against the forces of evil, who are also defined as "Elemental Masters", characters who have elemental powers.

 The series began with the ninja team being formed and trained by their ancient master Sensei Wu in the fictional martial art of "Spinjitzu", which is the main fighting method depicted in the show.
 The ninjas' base is a flying junk ship named "Destiny's Bounty", which has varied in design over the course of the series.
-The pilot episodes introduced the original four ninja characters named Kai, Cole, Jay and Zane and Kai's sister Nya, while the central character Lloyd Garmadon was introduced in the first season, titled Rise of the Snakes.
+The pilot episodes introduced the four original ninja characters named Kai, Cole, Jay and Zane and Kai's sister Nya who becomes a ninja later.
+The character Lloyd Garmadon was introduced in the first season, titled Rise of the Snakes.

 The series incorporates a detailed fictional lore, which is woven into the storyline using character dialogue and flashbacks.
 The lore mainly focuses on the history of the First Spinjitzu Master and his creation of the island of Ninjago: